Introducing the Jim and Ginette Munson Autism Leadership Award

 - Vision, as exemplified by a broad perspective on autism in Canada.

-- Collaboration, as demonstrated by genuine and inclusive teamwork, with a commitment to promoting engagement with Autistic folks and government.
+- Collaboration, as demonstrated by genuine and inclusive teamwork, with a commitment to promoting engagement with Autistic people in Canada and government.

 - Acceptance, as shown by an understanding of the lives of Autistic people living in Canada, and their families